 If you forget something for your baby, you might be in trouble.
 The last thing you want when you travel is to shop for missing baby items, especially in a foreign language and in a place where they might not have what you’re used to.
 On the other hand, you don’t want to overpack and having to stuff a giant bag full of things you really don’t need in a taxi or rental car.

-And I’m saying this after numerous trips with a baby: to resorts, AirBnBs, road trips, over 30 flights and moving to and from different countries.
+And I’m saying this after numerous trips with a baby: to resorts, AirBnBs, road trips, over 30 flights with a baby, dozen more with a toddler and moving to and from different countries.

 Traveling with a Baby: Checklist